 Maybole Castle, dating from the early 17th century, was built for John Kennedy, 6th Earl of Cassillis, hereditary bailiff of Carrick.
 Extensions were added in the late 19th century to serve as a factor's house and offices for the Marquess of Ailsa's estate.

 Dunure is a small fishing village based on a small harbour created in 1811.
 The village has grown around the ruins of Dunure Castle, an early tower-house.
 The cellars of the castle were the scene of the roasting of Allan Stewart, the Commendator of Crossraguel Abbey, one event in the long-standing feud between the Kennedys of Bargany and the Kennedys of Cassillis.

 The Electric Brae, or Croy Brae, which lies on the A 719 coastal road between Dunure and Maybole, is noted for an unusual optical illusion.
 The effect is that while driving downhill, the road appears to be rising - allowing an illusion of free-wheeling uphill!

 Researchers into Maybole's local history and genealogy may like to visit Rich Pettit's Maybole site.

 View photographs of Maybole and the surrounding area.

-- The transcription of the section for Maybole from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Maybole from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.